w3c/editing/docs/EditContext/explainer.md

 ## EditContext Usage
 ### Example 1
 Create an EditContext and have it start receiving events when its associated container gets focus.
 After creating an EditContext, the web application should initialize the text and selection (unless the state of the web application is correctly represented by the empty defaults) via a dictionary passed to the constructor.
-Additionally, the layout bounds of selection and conceptual location of the EditContext in the view should be provided by calling `updateLayout`.
+Additionally, the layout bounds of selection and conceptual location of the EditContext in the view should be provided by calling `updateBounds`.

 ```javascript
 let editContainer = document.querySelector("#editContainer");